business process mapping business process outsourcing (BPO)

 What is Business Process Modeling Notation (BPMN)?

 Business Process Modeling Notation (BPMN), also called Business Process Model and Notation, is an open standard to diagram a business process.
-It is like a flowchart and uses standardized graphics to represent the participants, choices and flow of the process.
-The diagrams are designed to be detailed, but easy to read without training.
-This allows the same diagram to be used by executives, analysts and technical implementation staff to foster collaboration and understanding between groups.
-A BPMN diagram does not directly translate to any specific implementation.
+It's like a flowchart and uses standardized graphics to represent the participants, choices and flow of the process.
+This kind of business process diagram is designed to be detailed, but easy to read without training.

 How is Business Process Modeling Notation used?

 At its core, BPMN is a collection of symbols and rules on how to connect those symbols to represent a business process.
-These diagrams are referred to as a Business Process Model and they can be used to diagram a public or private process.
-The original intent of BPMN was to help bridge the communication gaps that often exist between the various departments within an organization or enterprise.
+These diagrams are referred to as a Business Process Model, and they can be used to diagram a public or private process.
+The original intent of the BPMN specification was to help bridge the communication gaps that often exist among various departments within an organization.
 BPMN is commonly used in business process management initiatives.

-BPMN does not directly correlate to any specific workflow implementation, but it is often used to represent coded flows in an understandable way.
-For example, a business analyst may create a BPMN diagram representing a business process.
-A programmer can take that diagram and implement it using business process execution language (BPEL) code in business orchestration software.
+BPMN doesn't correlate to any specific workflow implementation, but it is often used to represent coded flows in a readily understandable way.
+For example, a business analyst may create the BPMN diagram a programmer uses to implement a business process using business process execution language (BPEL) in business orchestration software.
 The software can then generate a BPMN diagram of the implemented process for review by an executive.

 Business process categories include supporting processes, operational processes and management processes.